beepkh/SUPMER/README.md

 * [PPT](https://github.com/thu-coai/PPT): Pre-trained Prompt Tuning for Few-shot Learning

 ## Citation
-If you found this work useful, please consider  citing our paper as followed:
+If you found this work useful, please consider  citing our paper as follows:
 ```
 @article{pan2023self,
   title={Self-supervised Meta-Prompt Learning with Meta-Gradient Regularization for Few-shot Generalization},